 All quizzes are taken in Blackboard and are timed.
 You have 60 minutes to complete each quiz.
 Once you start a quiz, you must complete it.
 You will not be able to log back into a quiz once you have opened it.
-Please make arrangements to take each quiz on a computer with a secure internet connection.
-You must take the quizzes individually.
+You should plan to take each quiz on a computer with a secure internet connection - the Blackboard app does not always work well for quizzes and/or exams.

 Please see the course schedule for due dates.
-Generally speaking, you should expect to have one quiz most weeks that is due in Blackboard by 11:59 pm on Sunday evening.
+Generally speaking, you should expect to have one quiz each week that is due in Blackboard by 11:59 pm on Sunday evening.

-Written Review (this assignment is worth up to 50 points or 5% of the overall course grade):
+Written Review (this assignment is worth up to 50 or 5% of the overall course grade):

-Each student will be required to write a review over a piece of visual art.
+Each student will be required to write a written review over a piece of visual art.
 More information on this assignment is posted in Blackboard.

 Including personal experience with the topic is optional, but it must be relevant to the topic if it is included and it should not be the main focus of the composition.
 Assignments must be typed and correctly submitted through Blackboard.
 Your composition should follow the guidelines of standard written English, and should follow basic essay format including an introduction, logical paragraph flow, and a conclusion.
 Papers cannot be submitted through email.
-This assignment must be submitted as a Word or PDF document.
+This assignment must be formatted as a Word or PDF document.

 See Course Calendar for all specific deadlines.
-More specific instruction will be given in class during the semester
+More specific instruction will be given in class during the semester.